Last updated: 2026-07-26

 - Which has fewer owner complaints, the Audi Q7 or the BMW X5?

-- Adjusted for sales volume, the BMW X5 has a lower complaint rate at 6.3 per 10,000 sold versus 16.3 for the Audi Q7.
-This per-sales normalization gives a fairer comparison than raw totals.
+- Adjusted for sales volume, the BMW X5 has a lower complaint rate at 6.3 per 10,000 vehicles sold versus 16.3 for the Audi Q7.
+Normalizing by sales gives a fairer comparison than raw totals.

 - Which is cheaper to maintain, the Audi Q7 or the BMW X5?